Attara Kacheri

-Attara Kacheri in Bangalore, India is the seat of the principal bench of the Karnataka High Court, the highest judicial authority in the state of Karnataka.
-It is a neoclassical red-painted stone and brick building in Cubbon Park, located on Dr. B. R. Ambedkar Road opposite the Vidhana Soudha.
+Attara Kacheri ([ˌʌˈtɑːrɑː kəˈtʃeːrɪ], formerly the Old Public Offices Building) in Bangalore, India, is the seat of the principal bench of the Karnataka High Court, the highest judicial authority in the state of Karnataka.
+It is a neoclassical red-painted stone-and-brick building in Cubbon Park, located on Dr. B. R. Ambedkar Road opposite the Vidhana Soudha.
 It previously housed the secretariat of the princely state of Mysore and then that of independent India's Mysore State.

 Name

-The Kingdom of Mysore had a secretariat of eighteen administrative departments, created in 1701 by Devaraja Wadiyar II, inspired by the Mughal Emperor Aurangzeb's style of governance.
-The secretariat was called Attara Kacheri, with Attara meaning 'eighteen' and Kacheri meaning 'department' in Hindustani.
+In 1699, Chikka Devaraja Wadiyar, King of Mysore, sent an embassy to the court of the Mughal emperor Aurangzeb, then at Ahmednagar, to ensure the continuity of friendly relations between the two states after the death of Kasim Khan, the Mughal governor of Sira, with whom the Wadiyar had had a personal friendship.
+At Aurangzeb's court the ambassadors observed that administrative functions were divided into eighteen departments; inspired by this, the Wadiyar reorganised his own government similarly.
+The secretariat thus came to be called Attara Kacheri, with Attara meaning 'eighteen' and Kacheri meaning 'department' in Hindustani.

-When the secretariat shifted to the building, which was called the Public Offices, in 1868, the building itself began to be called Attara Kacheri.
+The Mysore secretariat moved into the building, which was called the Public Offices Building, upon its completion in 1868.
+Over time, the building itself began to be called Attara Kacheri.
 The building was also called 'Bowring Buildings' and 'Bowring Attara Kacheri', after the British commissioner of Mysore, Lewin Bentham Bowring, who ordered its construction.